theramiyer/blog/content/post/2021/on-petrol-prices.md

 When the prices dropped, the government saw this as a window of opportunity.
 The government decided to keep the prices at around ₹70.
 The logic was that the price point is familiar to the public, and they would not mind paying such money.
 But how could the government do this when it did not control the prices any more?
 Of course, by tweaking the taxes.

 When the economy comes to a grinding stop because of the pandemic, one way to kickstart it, is to give money in the hands of people, so that they begin the spend cycle.
 This leads to more demand, then more production, and more consumption.
+But where would the government get the money to give to people when its tax revenues get hit?

 Exploiting the drop in crude prices was a good way to make some quick money.
 Nobody had anything to lose.